alteryx/promote-python/examples/check_env/upgrade-dependencies.md

 ### How to upgrade Python and/or Python modules
-1, When deploying a model, promote-app will look for promote.sh file first.
+1, When deploying a model, Promote platform will look for promote.sh file first.
 If promote.sh file exists, promote-app will execute it.

 To update python (miniconda3) and pip at promote.sh file.
 Here Python3.8 will be installed: